jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 87: I fully agree with this sentence.

-> Thank you very much
+> Thank you very much for your important work on this topic

 103: LFV is strictly related to the Hurst effect.
 There is an extended literature.
 I think a mention to the Hurst effect would be appropriate here.

-> We have added a short paragraph here which seeks to join some disparate literatures on paleoclimate, Hurst effects, and ocean-atmosphere dynamics.
-These all explain similar phenomena but use different perspectives.
+> We have re-written this subsection to discuss literature on paleoclimate, Hurst effects, and ocean-atmosphere dynamics.

 115: I am not sure it is appropriate to make mention to a hypothetically perfect climate model.
 It should be made clear that this is a VERY ideal assumption.
 Perfect environmental models do not exist and, as hydrologists, we should be clear on that.